Lightbox Image

 Sowing the Seeds for a Healthier Life

-Small steps toward healthy living can help the entire city thrive.
+Small steps toward healthy living can help the entire city thrive

 The Greenhouse Project started off as a small, humble team of volunteers who pitched in wherever they could, from running after-school programs to helping at the food pantry.
-In 2013, they moved into their current home at the James Barrett McNulty Greenhouse, a 3000-square-foot facility in Nay Aug Park.
-The space had been vacant for years, but it soon started to burst with new life.
+In 2013, they found a permanent home at the James Barrett McNulty Greenhouse, a 3,000-square-foot facility in Nay Aug Park that had been vacant for years.
+Today, the greenhouse is filled with rows of lush plants, vibrant herbs, and heirloom vegetables—31 varieties of tomatoes alone.

+Jane describes The Greenhouse Project as an “organic organization,” one that grows naturally as volunteers step forward with new program ideas.
 “The community has grown around this.
 It never ceases to amaze me,” said Kimberly Crafton, Program Director.
 “For some reason, everything about this place calls the best out of people to come together and do these things on a small scale, but with a heart for seeding something much bigger.”

 Get Your Hands Dirty

 Get involved!
-The Greenhouse Project has room for every talent and interest.
+The Greenhouse Project has room for every talent and interest

+The Greenhouse Project proves that planting one small seed of change can set off a chain reaction.
 “We are here, trying to make our community a better place to live in and trying to grow the community we want to live in,” said Crafton.

 Do your part and help NEPA flourish.
 You can support The Greenhouse Project by giving a donation or volunteering your time.
 They’re also welcoming new board members.